 Because they are more concerned with appearance, their behavior is usually law-abiding and their manipulations are more hidden.
 Their own vanity generally keeps them floating just enough below the radar to protect their machinations, and the charm of the overt ones throws people off the scent.
 They are like magicians pulling off the biggest cons right before our very eyes– and then erasing the fact they ever took place.

-So How Did I Know He Was a Narcissist?
+So Was My Boyfriend a Narcissist?

 I knew none of this time at the time I encountered him for who or what he truly was.

-There is no doubt in mind that he is a malignant narcissist.
 I saw underneath who he presents to the world.
 I shall say that he purposely unleashed it on me.
 I’m almost certain no one else in his life has ever witnessed it, because if they had, they would have come away from it a different person as I did.
 I haven’t talked with many people about what I saw.
 A few people know some cursory details.
 Only he and I know, however, how the world slid into absurdity, became unrecognizable, and then was never the same again.

 We were living together and scheduled to go on a week-long vacation in the Caribbean for my birthday.
 The weekend before we were scheduled to leave, I discovered that he had lied about being engaged.
 I had also learned a few other things that were more minor in comparison, but, overall, what I discovered was that he had created a false persona for me about who he was for over eighteen months.